Faouzia Hilmy,

 I began exhibiting in Toulouse and Paris before going to other countries : Egypt, Mauritius, Morocco, Dubai…

-What inspire me ?
 I have always been fascinated by the beauty of Arabic letters.

 When I started to learn to read and write Arabic at the age of 6, in Toulouse, after school, I was immediately attracted by the shapes of the Arabic letters, so particular, so harmonious.